beeker1121/dddstructure/README.md

 Mainly, we want to think of our project and the packages contained therein in terms of their responsibilities, or 'domains'.

-For example, we main goal of this project is to provide an HTTP based API.
+For example, the main goal of this project is to provide an HTTP based API.
 The API should be viewed as its own 'domain' - it should really only care about routing, handling incoming HTTP requests, sending back responses, so on and so forth.
 For this reason, all API specific logic is within the `cmd/api` package.
-It's in the `cmd` folder since ultimately, our API will be a binary we run.
+It's in the `cmd` folder since ultimately our API will be a binary we run.

 All business logic then is handled within the `services` package or 'domain'.
 The API does not care at all about our business logic, it just cares about which service method to call that implements the business logic.
 For example, if we have a `POST` endpoint for `/api/v1/signup` to create a new user, the API creates this route to handle the incoming requests and then calls the `services.User.Create` service.